WCAG best practices - general (low-code)

 ### **Text as an image**

-* After increasing the text size by **200%** the interface must not lose readability or functionality. ([additional information](https://wcag20.widzialni.org/zmiana-rozmiaru-tekstu,new,mg,165,172.html,72) ![(informacje)](https://wiki.consdata.pl/s/-rvpvnr/8703/51k4y0/_/images/icons/emoticons/information.svg))
+* After increasing the text size by **200%** there must be no loss of readability or interface functionality. ([additional information](https://wcag20.widzialni.org/zmiana-rozmiaru-tekstu,new,mg,165,172.html,72) ![(informacje)](https://wiki.consdata.pl/s/-rvpvnr/8703/51k4y0/_/images/icons/emoticons/information.svg))

 * Text should meet the minimum spacing requirements to ensure readability: